 85 Defiant NCPV design

 Its crew can access a surefooted passage to safely traverse between bow and stern.
-Non-skid walkways aboard the vessel will feature low-level LED lighting for operations during the night.
+Non-skid walkways on board the vessel will feature low-level LED lighting for operations at night.
 The water-tight manholes and access hatches will allow the crew to enter tanks and machinery areas, while the vessel will also integrate stern ladders for accessing water.

 Each vessel will have a length of 26.5m, beam of 6.2m, depth of 3.3m, and maximum draught of 1.8m.